Lumbar Stenosis Treatment - Premier Pain Centers

 1- Exercising Regularly

-A daily workout can help strengthen the muscles that support your lower spine and keeps your backbone flexible.
+A daily workout can help strengthen the muscles that support your lower spine and keep your backbone flexible.
 The recommended exercises for your backbone include walking, swimming, pedaling, and weight exercise.

 You should learn to know how to lift bulky items carefully.
 Also, sleeping on a firm bed and choosing a chair that supports your natural posture can be quite helpful.